FDio/hicn/docs/source/telemetry.md

 # Plugin configuration                                               #
 ######################################################################
 <Plugin csv>
-  DataDir "/collectd/csv" # the folder under which statistics are written in csv StoreRates true
+  DataDir "/var/lib/collectd/csv"  # the folder where statistics are stored in csv StoreRates true
 </Plugin>

 <Plugin rrdtool>
-  DataDir "/collectd/rrd" # the folder under which statistics are written in rrd
+  DataDir "/var/lib/collectd/rrd"  # the folder where statistics are stored in rrd
 </Plugin>
 ```